clocklimited/TeaGame/README.md

 #### Queen of Hearts
 They must collect monies from players, or use the biscuit fund, and buy the biscuits (within 48 hours).

-#### Blank Card
+#### Reverse Joker
 The blank card reverses the results of a normal tea game, making the player with the highest card lose.

 #### Joker
 The player is exempt for the rest of the day, unless they draw a Joker again, causing automatic loss.
 If a blank card is pulled in the same game that a Joker is pulled, the Joker still exempts the player and they do not lose the game.

 If a player is joker exempt and they pull a blank joker in another game that day, then that player is no longer exempt for the rest of the day, but does not lose that game.

 ## Other Rules